DavidBSauer/OGT_prediction/README.md

 ```
 python3 regression_pipeline.py species_trait_file training_testing_file species_taxonomic_file Genome-feature_files
 ```
-training_testing_file is a tab separated file of species annotated as either "train" or "test".
+training_testing_file is a list of species annotated as either "train" or "test", tab separated.
 For the first run, using NONE will automatically assign 20% of the species to a test set and generate this file for future use.

 ### Prediction
 Predict the OGT of a species (or many species) using the generated multiple linear regression models.